Skip to content

 # compatible_ddtrace=false

-## spilt service.name form xx.system.
+## split service.name form xx.system.

 ## see: https://github.com/open-telemetry/semantic-conventions/blob/main/docs/database/database-spans.md

-spilt_service_name = true
+split_service_name = true

 ## delete trace message